MagicPush/cli-toolkit/docs/features-manual.md

 #### helpGeneratorShortDescriptionCharsMinBeforeFullStop

-* Affects scripts descriptions' short versions (usually seen on scripts' help pages for available subcommands).
+* Affects scripts descriptions' graceful trimming (usually seen while listing available subcommands).
 * Controls a min length of a description substring cut around a full sentence (a substring ending with `. `).
 * Possible values: any (reasonable) `int`
     * Values bigger than [helpGeneratorShortDescriptionCharsMax](#helpgeneratorshortdescriptioncharsmax) are